The Tradition of Catholic Education

 All the more, in priestly formation the challenge is to minister to young men discerning the ministerial priesthood in ways that will open them to the identity that will become theirs through sacred orders.
 It is a journey of deep and continued conversion to Christ.
 Formation must challenge them to be open to receive the wisdom that comes from above – and be transformed by it.

-The Four Pillars Of Formation
+The Four DIMENSIONS Of Formation

 Human formation is the foundation of priestly formation.
 Jesus Christ was fully human and fully divine.
 For a man in the ministerial priesthood to be another Christ, he must first grow in humanity.
 Human formation seeks to help men become healthy and mature adults in the faith who can serve as bridges to others seeking Christ.
 This growth includes the issue of effective maturity and the preparation to embrace a life of chaste celibacy.
 Our human formation finds its completion in our intimate union with the Holy Trinity.